soravux/scoop/doc/usage.rst

 The hostfile should use the following syntax::

     hostname_or_ip 4
-    other_hostname 5
+    other_hostname
     third_hostname 2

 The name being the system hostname and the number being the number of workers to launch on this host.
+The number of workers to launch is optional.
+If omitted, SCOOP will launch as many workers as there are cores on the machine.

 Using a list of host
 ~~~~~~~~~~~~~~~~~~~~